JotaRandom/dotfiles/README.md

 Contain the dsl file extracted directly from Windows an tested.

+___L420___

+New laptop i got, the directory constain my new dotsfiles, as i'm just restarting its may lag or even not be compared to the old dotfiles of my old Toshiba, but i'm working on them... has been 10 years since i touched it all.

+__etc__

+just constain the usr configs ordered by where they belong.

+__home__

+constain just my home dortiles.

 NOTE:

 * All **MY** Original Character are under the 'GNU Public License Version 2 only'.